mustafa0x/kitab-font/README.md

 with a design based on traditional typefaces such as Monotype Naskh, extended to cover the full Unicode Arabic repertoire.

+It is also designed to support rendering Quranic text in a Unicode-compliant manner.

 ## Changes

 - Increased the base font size.